JPSieg/R2easyR/README.md

 # 7. Drawing psuedoknots

-### Drawing a psuedoknot is a perineal problem for depicting secondary structure.
+### Drawing a psuedoknot is a common problem for depicting secondary structure.
 A good strategy is to draw the secondary structure of the RNA in the absence of psuedoknots and label those psuedoknots after the core R2R.sto file is written.
 R2easyR contains a function called "r2easyR.pknot_drawer" which will edit the R2R.sto file to label certain sequences as a psuedoknot.

 ### For example, first read in a psuedonot secondary structure as a text file with CT or dotbracket formatted secondary structure information as you would for a normal secondary structure.
 Then find your psuedoknotted sequence.
 In the case of our sample RNA, the psuedoknot occurs at nucleotides 14 to 18 and nucleotides 64 to 68.